surifirstpin/biplus_documentation/docs/User_Reports.md

 ##  Format

-At the same time the **Format** Tab is enabled by allowing different type of number format to measure field value.
+ **Format** Tab is also enabled based on data retrieved,  it allows to suffix different type of number format to measure field value.
 Following are the list of number formats supported by BiPlus ;

 |  Example | Description |
 |  ------ | :------ |